 It can be a drawn out process – back in 2006 Henfield Birdwatch had a look at Swifts and decided to put up 4 Swift boxes on the side of Stokes in the High Street and waited and waited.
 It has taken 12 years for Swifts to start having a look at them.

 Some Swifts were seen towards the end of July 2018 flying up and looking at the boxes and going into them.
 These would have been juvenile birds that are reaching their sexual maturity and are looking at suitable nesting sites for 2019.

 The Birdwatch committee had thought about taking the boxes down and re-siting them – thank goodness we didn’t!
-We now have our fingers crossed that the Swifts will come back this year and start to use the boxes.
+We had our fingers crossed that the Swifts would come back in 2019 and start to use the boxes and they did!!

 In 2008 one of our members noticed Swifts flying around her house.
 She arranged for a Swift box to be put up and the birds showed immediate interest.
 Over the years she has had 3 more boxes put up and Swifts have used the boxes to raise their broods.